-The Notts Building Preservation Trust was founded in February 1967, following the passing of the Civic Amenities Act, which established the concept of Conservation Areas in the town and countryside.
-Is first office was in the Shire Hall, High Pavement in Nottingham.
+The Nottinghamshire Building Preservation Trust was founded in February 1967, following the passing of the Civic Amenities Act, which established the concept of Conservation Areas in the town and countryside.

 In its early days, the Trust gave grants to the owners of historic buildings, plus free advice.
 These grants were intended to cover the extra over costs of carrying out the most desirable restoration as opposed to the cheapest job.
 In 1979 the Trust stopped giving grants due to a cutback in funding, but resumed giving small grants at the request of the County Council in 1982.
 In 1985 the Trust were able to give small grants, but only in exceptional cases.

 In 1974, the Trust faced a new challenge.
 A group of Stockingers’ Cottages at Windles Square, Calverton were due for demolition by the then District Council.
 These cottages were part of the history of Calverton and had enlarged windows where local textile workers had their looms as they worked from home.

 The Trust bought the cottages and restored them to a high standard, gaining a Heritage Year Award during European Heritage Year and later selling the restored and upgraded dwellings to the newly created Gedling Borough Council as part of its housing stock.